Hug Me Bear Lovey – Free Crochet Pattern

 SC2tog (using invisible decrease method): Insert hook into front loop of the first stitch.
 Insert hook into front loop of second stitch.
 Yarn over.
 Draw through the first two loops on hook.
 Yarn over.
 Draw through both loops on hook.

-- All pieces of bear are worked in the round.
+• All pieces of the bear are worked in the round.
 Use a stitch marker to indicate the beginning of each round.

-- Head and arms require stuffing.
-Stuff each piece as you work it to ensure each piece is completely filled.
+• Head, snout, and arms require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

-- Blanket Notes – Ch 3 at the beginning of each round does not count as a stitch (unless otherwise specified).
+• Blanket: Ch 3 at the beginning of each round does count as a stitch (unless otherwise specified).

 Using 4.0mm (G) hook: